 The Brazilian side

 Now I’ve already confessed this wasn’t my favourite side but that’s not to say it wasn’t amazing.
 Again, the Parque Nacional do Iguaçu is a small distance from the town of Foz do Iguaçu on the Brazilian side but again, it is cheap and easy to get a bus and a lot of hotels can arrange transfers too.
 Like the Argentinian side, there is one hotel inside the park but it is of course a lot more expensive.
 I may have preferred the park on the Argentinian side but the city on the Brazilian side is much better (bigger with more facilities) and has great hotels for half the price of those in Puerto Iguazú (also the food in Brazil is sooooo much better than Argentina!).
 The annoying thing about the Brazilian park is that the actual falls and viewing points are far away from the entrance where you purchase your ticket so you have to take a bus to get there (bonus - I saw a toucan from on the bus as we drove past).
 What this means is that people arrive in busloads rather than in dribs and drabs and as the Brazilian side is quite small it feels very crowded.
 It’s pretty impossible to relax and be at one with nature when there’s nothing but a constant hustle and bustle of people taking selfies.
 This was a pivotal moment when I realised just how much I f*&^ing loathe selfies and selfie sticks.
 It was rare to see anyone just stopping to admire the falls through their naked eyes.
 They were either facing the wrong way so they could take a selfie with the falls or looking only through the lens.
 My experience on the Argentinian side allowed for a better connection with nature.
-To be fair, I am a sour introvert who wouldn’t mind a bit of time on a deserted island (crowds are not my favourite thing!).
+To be fair, I am an introvert who wouldn’t mind a bit of time on a deserted island (crowds are not my favourite thing!).
 BUT gripes aside, the view from the Brazilian side is absolutely spectacular and you can get very close to the mammoth and fierce dumping of water that is the Devil’s Throat (you WILL get wet).
 The rainbows are bright and appear to curve all the way around.
 One highlight was admiring the clever swallows that make their nests in the rocks behind by the falls.
 They can easily fly through the gaps in the water but good luck to any predator trying to go after their nests!
 Because the Brazilian side is considerably smaller it only took an hour or two so afterwards we popped next door to the Parque das Aves, a bird park working hard to breed and release endangered bird species such as the red and blue macaw as well as many others.
 It’s a great park and I recommend a visit.
 They have the largest toucan collection in the world although the thrill of spotting them is much less when in captivity.
 If you behave you might even get to pat a friendly boa constrictor.

 We spent a few days in Foz do Iguaçu so we’d have time to go and visit Itaipu Binacional.
 This is an extremely impressive hydroelectric dam built on the mighty Paraná river between Brazil and Paraguay.
 It was a huge project undertaken by the military governments of both nations in partnership between 1972 and 1985.
 It is a fabulous example of forward planning by those governments.
 This hydroelectric power plant provides 80 percent of Paraguay’s electricity needs and they often sell power back to Brazil which obviously has a much higher need.
 All the Brazilian power is sent up to national distributors in Sao Paulo and Rio de Janeiro.
 The costs incurred and job opportunities created by the immense project were shared equally by both countries and the land it occupies is considered neutral territory, neither Brazil nor Paraguay.
 You can take a tour of the plant and also visit a biological reserve where they are attempting to undo some of the damage to the eco system created by the dam.
 I won’t go into a lot of detail here but I highly recommend visiting it as it was very interesting.